-- Children ages birth to three years of age and women who are pregnant - Monthly prenatal home visits - Center-based hours are 8:30-3:30pm - Federally funded, year round, comprehensive child development program offered at no charge to income and age eligible families. - Wrap-around child care is offered at an hourly rate, which is the responsibility of the family.
+- Children ages birth to three years of age and women who are pregnant (Prenatal EHS) - Center-based hours are 8:30-3:30pm - Federally funded, year-round, comprehensive child development program offered at no charge to income and age eligible families. - Wrap-around childcare is offered at an hourly rate, which is the responsibility of the family.